This is humanity’s first look at a supermassive black hole

 NASA rover Curiosity fulfills dream, drills into Mars clay: There's a new hole in the red planet, and this one is extra special.

-Discuss: First black hole picture, revealed: A look from across the universe
+Discuss: First black hole picture: A breakthrough look from across the universe

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.